 What is the Narayanhiti Palace Museum Ticket price for students?

-The ticket price for Nepali students to enter Narayanhiti Palace Museum is just NPR 20 only.
-For discount, students must show identity card during ticketing.
+The ticket price for Nepali students to enter Narayanhiti Palace Museum is just NPR 50 only.
+For discounts, students must show their identity cards during ticketing.

 What’s the best way to see the Narayanhiti Palace Museum?

 The best way to see the Narayanhiti Palace Museum is by visiting Kathmandu.
 In a Kathmandu tour package, you can visit various historical and cultural places to explore ancient Kathmandu.
 You can include visiting the Narayanhiti Museum in it by consulting the travel agency.

 Where is the royal crown of Nepal?

 The royal crown of Nepal that symbolizes the long history of the existence of Kings in Nepal is on display in Narayanhiti Palace Museum.
 The crown is said to have 730 diamonds, over 2,000 pearls, and other precious gems studded in it.
 The royal attire, swords, ornaments, and everything that the royal family wore or used are put on display in Narayanhiti Palace Museum.
 They are carefully being preserved but are open to observation by the public.

 When did the Monarchy end in Nepal?

 The 239 years old monarchy ended on 28th May 2008.